pmndrs/xr/docs/tutorials/hit-test.md

 nav: 19
 ---

-Hit testing allows to check intersections with real-world geometry in AR experiences. `@react-three/xr` provides various hooks and components for setting up hit testing.
-This tutorial covers all the hit testing hooks available in the library and demonstrates how to use them effectively.
+Hit testing is a technique that allows developers to check for intersections with real-world geometry in AR experiences. `@react-three/xr` provides hooks and components for setting up hit testing.
+This tutorial covers all the hit testing hooks available in React Three XR and demonstrates how to use them effectively.

 ## Overview of Hit Testing Hooks

-The library provides three main hooks for hit testing:
+React Three XR provides three hooks for hit testing:

 - **`useXRHitTest`** - Continuous hit testing with automatic frame updates
 - **`useXRHitTestSource`** - Lower-level hook for creating and managing hit test sources
 - **`useXRRequestHitTest`** - One-time hit test requests on demand

+Additionally, React Three XR provides the `XRHitTest` component, which is a convenience wrapper for using the `useXRHitTest` hook to perform continuous hit testing.

 ## useXRHitTest Hook